YudithIdelis/BI-Data-Analytics-Projects/sprint-0-manhattan-rental-analysis/README.md

 - Business Insight Communication

-## 📊 Project 0: Manhattan Rental Market Analysis
+## 📊 Manhattan Rental Market Analysis
 In this project, I analyzed a dataset of Manhattan short-term rental listings to support data-driven decision-making for pricing and market positioning.
 I was tasked with answering the following business questions:

 - Which listings generate the highest estimated annual revenue?